easytarget/SBCEye/docs/INSTALL.md

 # Installing in virtualenv
 * https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

+# WARNING
+# RPi.GPIO does not (currently) install on BULLSEYE (the very latest Pi release)
+#
+# These instructions apply to BUSTER only.
+I need a vanilla system to test on, I'll do that later.

 ### Setup

 Start by making sure that you are running a fully updated Raspian install (Buster as of this time of writing), have git, python3, python3-pip and python3-dev installed, and have cloned the repo to `/~/HAT/pi-overwatch` eg: